service-bot/servicebot/README.md

 </p>

 ___
-<p align="center">ServiceBot is an open source platform to manage the complexities involved with providing
+<p align="center">ServiceBot is a platform for a business to sell their services and automate the administrative tasks such as billing and invoicing.</p>
-services.</p>

 ## Demo
 **User Login Credentials:**